Ethan77-d/awesome-github-repos/data.md

 *   [droidrun/droidrun](https://github.com/droidrun/droidrun) -

-*   [vibheksoni/VerbalCodeAi](https://github.com/vibheksoni/VerbalCodeAi) - VerbalCodeAI is a free, open-source AI tool that simplifies codebase navigation in your terminal, using Python 3.11.6 and Ollama.
-It indexes projects locally and quickly answers questions like “Where’s this function?”, saving developers time on debugging and onboarding.

 *   [zxfgds/mcp-code-indexer](https://github.com/zxfgds/mcp-code-indexer) -

 *   [Olow304/memvid](https://github.com/Olow304/memvid) - Video-based AI memory library.
 Store millions of text chunks in MP4 files with lightning-fast semantic search.
 No database needed.